3/4″ 6pt. SONIC Tools Impact Sockets Review

 SONIC Tools Impact Sockets

 It’s no secret around here at Shop Tool Reviews as to the quality of the brand.
 The Sonic Tools impact sockets were no exception.
 Made from chrome molybdenum (Chrome-Moly or CrMo) steel and a phosphate finish, these impact sockets definitely look the part.
-CrMo is an alloy steel intended for high temperature and high pressure services.
-Chrome-Moly is used many times because of its tensile strength, corrosion resistance and high-temperature strength.
+CrMo is an alloy steel intended for high temperature and high-pressure services.
+Manufacturers often use Chrome-Moly because of its tensile strength, corrosion resistance, and high-temperature strength.

 Working on the GMC 7500, with a gross vehicle weight rating (GVWR) of 26,000-33,000 lbs., you don’t see many small fasteners.
 Just removing the front wheels for a brake inspection, we broke out our 3/4″ Makita cordless impact wrench and our Sonic Tools 3/4″ drive 33mm impact socket.